Founded in 1924 by the Irish Province of the Discalced Carmelite Friars

 The need of a church seemed more urgent every day.
 The nuns of the Cloister never murmured at the inconvenience of sharing their chapel: they only assured the Friars that they were praying fervently that soon it would be possible to build the needed church.
 Donations began to come in from all parts of the country.
 At the same time, the Friars recognized the need of a school (“No school, no parish church” became an axiom).
 In February 1926, Fr.
 Malachy was authorized to make plans to have a church-school combination building erected, and an architect, Ross Montgomery, was hired.
 The groundbreaking took place on June 1, 1926, and the church was dedicated on November 7 with a Mass celebrated by Bishop Cantwell.
 It was completed at a cost of $69,000 (the Irish Province had sent $82,000 for the new church and for the day-to-day expenses of the Friars.
 In the 1940’s, the money was sent back to the Irish Province in installments to be used for seminarians).
 The school was on the ground floor, and the church, on the upper.
 In its first year, beginning September 1926, the school enrollment was fifty-three children.
 By 1927, because many more people had relocated to Alhambra to take advantage of the new school, the enrollment had grown to 185, with two grades per class.

 The Dominican Sisters were in charge of the School until 1930, when they were asked by the Archbishop to take another school in Anaheim.
 It was the responsibility of Fr.
-Gerard Houlihan, the pastor appointee in December 1927, to find a new order of Sisters.
+Gerard Houlihan (2), the pastor appointed in December 1927, to find a new order of Sisters.
 After an extensive search, the Sisters of St. Mary of the Woods in Indiana (Sisters of Providence) consented to staff the school, which they did up until the 1980’s, when it became solely staffed by lay persons.

 On October 11, 1928, right around the time that Fr.
 Malachy returned to Ireland, two more Carmelite Friars, Fr.
 Benignus Dowling and Bro.
 John O’Neill, arrived from there.
 Bro.
 John is the Carmelite Friar who spent more years at St. Therese than any other—forty-three!
 During these years, he immersed himself in the life and work of the parish, always thinking up new ideas and better ways to be of service.
 His engaging simplicity and boyish enthusiasm, as well as the fulfillment he found as a Carmelite, were his most obvious traits.
 He died of cancer at age 71 on September 9, 1971.

 In June of 1933, Fr.
-Gerard Houlihan was appointed Prior of the Irish Novitiate House and returned to Ireland, at which time Fr.
-Andrew had his turn as Pastor.
+Gerard Houlihan, having been appointed Prior of the Irish Novitiate House, returned to Ireland, at which time Fr.
+Andrew Kenny (3) had his turn as Pastor.
 Four months later, in October 1933, Fr.
-Enda Somers (who, in 1950, was the first of the Irish Carmelites to die in California) and Bro.
+Enda Somers and Bro.
 Aidan Coffey arrived from Ireland.
+(Note: Fr.
+Enda had a serious heart attack in the mid 1960s while assigned to the Retreat House in Redlands; from there he returned to the Carmelite House on Clarendon Street in Ireland, where he died in 1990).
 Following Fr.
 Andrew, Fr.
-Patrick Collins served as Pastor beginning in 1939.
+Patrick Collins (4) served as Pastor beginning in 1939.
 He had originally come to Alhambra while still a seminarian and was ordained at St. Vibiana’s Cathedral.
 Fr.
 Patrick began fundraising to build a new church but, with the U.S. entering World War II, those efforts were curtailed.

 In 1954, Fr.
-Columban became Pastor and arranged for an official rectory to be built (1956-57), resulting in the house used as a rectory by the Carmelite Friars for the previous 32 years being razed.
+Columban Fitzgerald (7) became Pastor and arranged for an official rectory to be built (1956-57), resulting in the house used as a rectory by the Carmelite Friars for the previous 32 years being razed.
 In 1959, also under the leadership of Fr.
-Columban, a new convent was built for the Sisters at 520 North Vega.
+Columban, a new convent was built for the Sisters (at 520 North Vega).
 Meanwhile, over the next few years, more Carmelite Friars arrived from Ireland, among the more well-known being Fr.
 Gerald Winters, Fr.
 John Lysaght, Fr.
 Celsus Wren, Fr.
 Dominic O’Callaghan, Fr.
 Patrick Deering, Fr.
 Jerome Lantry, Fr.
 Denis Conlon, Bro.
 Francis Fallon, Fr.
 Kevin McArdle, Fr.
 Ailbe Doolan, Fr.
 William Fenton, Fr.
-John Lysaght, Fr.
 Reginald McSweeny, Fr.
-Bonaventure Galvin, Bro.
-Francis Fallon, Fr.
+Bonaventure Galvin, Fr.
 Edward Leahy, Fr.
 Joe Glynn, Fr.
 Michael Buckley, Fr.
 Matthew McKeogh, Fr.
 David Costello, and Fr.
 Patrick Sugrue—several of whom were assigned to St. Therese.

 From 1978 to 1984, Fr.
-Fenton served as pastor again—the only one to ever have been pastor for two terms.
-When Fr.
-Sugrue began at St. Therese in 1990, Fr.
-Fenton was transferred to San Jose to serve as the Superior of the Carmelite Novitiate until June of 1990.
-He counted the days until, in 1996, he was eventually transferred back to St. Therese as an Associate Pastor.
+Fenton (11) served as pastor again—the only one to ever have been pastor for two non-consecutive terms.
+In June of 1990, Fr.
+Fenton was transferred to San Jose to serve as the Superior of the Carmelite Novitiate.
+He literally counted the days until, in 1996, he was eventually transferred back to St. Therese as an Associate Pastor.
 From that time on, he served the parish continuously until his death from cancer on June 17, 2003, making it a total of twenty-five years of ministry at his “beloved St. Therese Parish.”
 To this day, memories of him are still strong in the minds of many of our parishioners.

 Fr.
-David Costello was Pastor from 1984 to 1990.
+David Costello (12) was Pastor from 1984 to 1990.
 During his term, Fr.
 David converted the baptistry (located on the west side of the back of the church) into a Parish Library, which was then run for many years by Parishioner Kay Fosselman (now deceased).
 Fr.
-David also is the pastor who instituted our Eucharistic Adoration Program in 1988 (see the article about the Chapel later in this directory), as well as programs like “Renew” and “Come Home” for Catholics who had left the Church.
+David also is the pastor who instituted our Perpetual Eucharistic Adoration Program in 1988, as well as programs like “Renew” and “Come Home” for Catholics who had left the Church.

 Fr.
-Patrick Sugrue was then appointed pastor from 1990 to 1996.
-During his term, after meetings with the Liturgy Design Review Committee of the Archdiocese, he relocated the Adoration Chapel (in January 1993) from a small chapel on the east side of the church altar to the former Baptistry (see the article about our Chapel of Perpetual Eucharistic of the Blessed Sacrament).
-Around the same time, a new restroom was added to the vestibule, and a handicap ramp and new restrooms were added to the parking lot side of the church.
-He also began the fundraising to build our current Parish Center
+Patrick Sugrue (13) was then appointed pastor from 1990 to 1996.
+During his term, after meetings in January 1993 with the Liturgy Design Review Committee of the Archdiocese, he relocated the Adoration Chapel from a small chapel on the east side of the church to the former Baptistry (the library was moved from there to another space).
+Around the same time, a new restroom was added to the main vestibule of the church, and a handicap ramp and new restrooms were added to the parking lot side of the church.
+He also began the fundraising to build our current Parish Center.

 Fr.
-Stephen Watson served as Pastor from 1996 to 1999.
+Stephen Watson (14) served as Pastor from 1996 to 1999.
 (Fr.
 Steve was also known as the “Cowboy Priest” because, before entering the seminary, he had worked for many years as a ranch hand on a Wyoming ranch).
 Seventy-five years after the founding of the Parish, Fr.
-Steve was the first Pastor assigned at St. Therese who was not born in Ireland!
+Steve was the very FIRST Pastor assigned to St. Therese who was NOT born in Ireland!
 Fr.
 Steve continued the fundraising to build the Parish Center, especially by way of seeking large pledges to avoid burdening the whole parish.
-In the Summer of 1999, he had just submitted the architectural plans to the City of Alhambra for approval when his term was cut short due to his being elected the new Carmelite Provincial.
+In the Summer of 1999, he had just submitted the architectural plans to the City of Alhambra for approval when his term was cut short due to his being elected to be the new Carmelite Provincial.

 The pastor following Fr.
 Steve was Fr.
-Matthew Williams (1999-2005), who continued the fundraising.
+Matthew Williams (15), who continued the fundraising for the Parish Center.
 He was also responsible for taking bids and selecting the contractor.
-The groundbreaking for the new 10,000 square-foot, multi-use building took place on November 8, 1999, and the building began being used in October of 2000, although it wasn’t officially dedicated until November 5, 2000, by Bishop Gabino Zavala.
+The groundbreaking for the new 10,000 square-foot, multi-use building took place on November 8, 1999, and the building began being used in October of 2000, although it wasn’t officially dedicated until November 5, 2000.
 During the term of the next pastor, Fr.
-Jan Lundberg (2005-2011), the debt for the building was paid off in full.
+Jan Lundberg (16), the debt for the building was paid off in full.
+Fr.
+Jan also oversaw the installation of marble flooring under the pews (it was linoleum prior to that), as well as new pews and new kneelers.

 In addition, we have celebrated three jubilees: our Silver Jubilee (25th) in 1949; our Golden Jubilee (50th) in 1974; and our Diamond Jubilee (75th) in 1999.
 The 50th celebration included a Parish family gathering in the Hall, where stories and anecdotes were shared about the parish’s past.
 We look forward to the celebrations for our 100th Anniversary in 2024!